mcgidoug/drum-machine/readme.md

 1. Clown or download as zip.
 2. Open html file in live server.
-3. Click boxes to sequence drum sounds.
+3. Click pads to sequence drum sounds.
 4. Hit play.